loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 a simpler linear functional language could probably be compiled to #ln.
 // A linear variant of a Lisp-or ML-like language could probably suffice for this purpose.
-Currently not many of these do exist, but a subset of something like Linear Haskell#todo[source] could provide a suitable goal.
+Currently not many of these do exist, but a subset of something like Linear Haskell @linearhaskell2017 could provide a suitable goal.
 This would make it easy to see what features or areas #ln is lacking in, making future goals clearer.